Baked Fontina with Herbs is a simple appetizer for every occasion including game day gatherings and holiday dinners!

 Cut the Fontina into approximately 1″ pieces.

-Scatter the cubed cheese in an 8” skillet or small oven-proof baking dish.
+Scatter the cubed cheese in a small heavy skillet or small oven-proof baking dish.
 Drizzle with the olive oil.

 Sprinkle with the chopped herbs.
 Top with black pepper.